TykTechnologies/tyk-charts/components/tyk-dev-portal/README.md

 In order to refer Tyk Developer Enterprise Portal's admin password through Kubernetes secret, please use `global.adminUser.useSecretName`, where the secret should contain a key called `adminUserPassword`.

-### Tyk Developer Enterprise Portal Storage Connection String
+### Tyk Developer Enterprise Portal Database Connection String

 In order to refer Tyk Enterprise Portal connection string to the selected database through Kubernetes secret, please use `useSecretName`, where the secret should contain a key called